 Some of our data processors may transfer personal data outside of the UK or EEA and, as stated above, we will always ensure there are appropriate safeguards in place so that such transfers are lawful.
 For example, MailChimp’s and Hubspot’s servers are located in the United States so personal data will be transferred to the United States.

 If you are concerned about us sharing your personal data with MailChimp, please do not sign up to receive information from us.

-We take all reasonable steps to protect your personal information and follow procedures designed to minimise unauthorised access, alteration, loss or disclosure of your information.
+We take appropriate steps to protect your personal information and follow procedures designed to minimise unauthorised access, alteration, loss or disclosure of your information.
 Measures we take include placing confidentiality requirements on our staff members and service providers; limiting access to personal information and destroying personal information which is no longer required.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 Any downloadable documents, files or media made available on this website are provided to users at their own risk.
-While all precautions have been undertaken to ensure only genuine downloads are available, users are advised to verify their authenticity using third party anti-virus software or similar applications.
+While appropriate precautions have been undertaken to ensure only genuine downloads are available, users are advised to verify their authenticity using third party anti-virus software or similar applications.
 You should also exercise caution when sharing personal data or confidential information on any website, and should use up-to-date web browsers and anti-virus software.

-We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
-When it is no longer necessary to retain your personal data, it will be securely deleted.
+We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for.
+When it is no longer necessary to retain your personal data, it will be deleted.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.